statisticalbiotechnology/prosittransformer/README.md

 --torch_hdf5 /path/to/predict_result/torchResult.hdf5
 ```
 # Generate Prosit report
-#TODO: Make it possible to download our final prediction file

 To get a Prosit report you need to make a predicton with any of the functions mentioned above to get result.hdf5 file.
 You also need prosit hdf5-file which you can get by running